 The Center is open year-round Monday through Friday from 7:30 am to 6:00 pm.
 We will be closed on New Year’s Day, Martin Luther King Jr.’s Birthday, President’s Day, Memorial Day, Fourth of July, Labor Day, the Thursday and Friday of Thanksgiving, and Christmas Day.
 You will receive a school calendar that states all holidays and special events that are scheduled throughout the year.

 Educational and Creative Activities

 Appropriate early childhood environments provide a daily schedule arranged to meet the varying needs of the children who are enrolled.
 Our program offers appropriate schedules that vary according to age level.
 Our Center offers the opportunity to separate the children into three main groups: 2-year-olds, 3-year-olds, and 4 to 5-year-olds.
-In addition, the children are provided with enrichment activities including music and dance classes and a computer lab, in order to introduce them to the performing arts and technology.
+We also offer a kindergarten program based on California State standards to prepare students to enter first grade in elementary school.
+In addition, the children are provided with enrichment activities including music and dance classes, in order to introduce them to the performing arts.